x-tabdeveloping/turftopic/docs/tutorials/arxiv_ml.md

 We can already see some clear themes emerge, for instance we can see that a group of ML papers are dedicated to quantum computing, and there are also some researchers investigating bias and fairness in machine learning approaches.

 ### Building a Topic Hierarchy

+!!! tip
+    For a more detailed discussion, see the [Hierarchical Modelling](../hierarchical.md) page in the documentation.

 Our model has discovered over 100 topics, which can be a bit hard to interpret.
 Luckily, we can reduce the number of top level topics in clustering models by iteratively merging them until we obtain a desired number.